Home Insurance in Canada - What You Need to Know

 This insurance covers perils such as water, lightning, hail, windstorm, fire, smoke, explosion, falling objects, vandalism, theft and vehicular or aircraft impact.

 Comprehensive home insurance:

-Surex offers a comprehensive list of discounts to get you cheap home insurance.
+Surex offers a comprehensive list of discounts to get you cheap home insurance in Canada.

 The list includes: